 - No more than 6 hours at the 400-level may be applied to this program, and as noted on the Approval of 400-Level Course for Master’s Credit form, approval must be obtained from the department and Graduate School before a 400-level course is taken for master's credit.

 - One course in air pollution and one course in water pollution are required.

 Doctor of Philosophy students in each College of Engineering department with a PhD program must meet minimum course requirements and all other requirements described in the Doctoral Degrees and Degree Requirements section of this catalog.

 Plan of Study

-Requirements for the Graduate School, include but are not limited to, submission of a completed PhD Plan of Study (available on the Graduate School website) to the Graduate School.
-Early in the graduate program, students must meet with their program adviser to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
+Requirements for the Graduate School include but are not limited to submission of a completed PhD Plan of Study (available on the Graduate School website) to the Graduate School.
+Early in the graduate program, students must meet with their program advisor to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
 All doctoral students must have a completed PhD Plan of Study approved by the Graduate School no later than the semester during which the student will complete 30 semester hours of UA and/or transfer credit toward the doctoral degree.
-Otherwise, a "hold" may be placed on future registration.
+Otherwise, a hold may be placed on future registration.